rudzitisrihards/map-elevation-app/README.md

 # Map elevation app

-Simple proof-of-concept web app for getting elevation data in a certain map area.
+Simple proof-of-concept web app for getting elevation data in a certain map area and placing military unit icons on the map based on predefined rules.

 The app allows users to:

 - View a map (MapLibre + OpenStreetMap)
 - Draw polygon areas
-- Calculate and display elevation (average, min, max) for the area
+- Calculate and display elevation for the area
+- Place military unit icons on the map based on elevation and placement rules
 - Clear and redraw as needed

+Once the pin button is pressed, the app fetches elevation points, and applies these placement rules:

+- HQ is the single highest point in the polygon
+- Artillery is the next highest point that isn’t the HQ
+- Infantry is the point at the middle of the elevation list
+- Armor is the point in the lower 25% of the elevation list
+- Recon is the point farthest from the HQ

 ## Features